globulus/swiftui-webview/README.md

    + `evaluateJS(String, (Result<Any?, Error>) -> Void)` - evaluate any JavaScript command in the web view and get the result via the callback.
  * The **state** binding reports back the current state of the WebView.
 Available data:
    + `isLoading` - `true` if the WebView is currently loading a page.
+   + `pageURL` - the URL of the currently loaded page, or `nil` if it can't be obtained.
    + `pageTitle` - the title of the currently loaded page, or `nil` if it can't be obtained.
    + `pageHTML` - the HTML code of the page content.
 Set `htmlInState: true` in `WebView` initializer to receive this update.
    + `error` - set if an error ocurred while loading the page, `nil` otherwise.